nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

-* Invalid parameters will be ignored. e.g. If the command only accepts `n/`, `a/`, and `t/` specifiers, then additional specifiers like `u/` or `e/` and their keywords will just be ignored.
+* Invalid specifiers might cause unexpected behavior. e.g. If the command only accepts `n/`, `a/`, and `t/` specifiers, then additional specifiers like `u/` or `e/` might cause unexpected behavior (eg. error messages that do not make sense, or the specifier might be ignored).

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.